 What’s the current state of IT marketing?
 More importantly, what’s in store for IT marketers in the next 12 months or so?
 Let’s take a closer look, shall we?

-When it comes to digital marketing, content is kind.
+When it comes to digital marketing, content is king.
 If done right, content marketing can drive web traffic, generate more leads, boost online visibility, and eventually spur revenue growth.
-And here are stats that prove that content is still the champ in the world of IT marketing:
+Here are stats that prove that content is still the champ in the world of IT marketing:

-- 11.4 pieces of content on average are being reviewed by your decision makers prior to making a purchasing decision.
-That’s a lot of content to match clients’ appetite.
+- 11.4 pieces of content on average are being reviewed by your decision-makers prior to making a purchasing decision.
+That’s a lot of content to match clients’ appetites.

 - 89 percent of vendors in the IT space provide content to help their customers create an ROI for their service.